Commitment and Freedom: Same or Different?

 When we resist commitment for the sake of wanting freedom, we actually are not free because we are in resistance or avoidance.
 We feel tension in our bodies.
 One woman described how her son is so afraid of commitment that when trying to make summer plans he keeps avoiding making commitments and then ends up having to do nothing.

-What happens on the material plane of life does not matter as much as what happens on the spiritual plane.
+What happens on the material plane of life may not matter as much as what happens on the spiritual plane.
 It is through where we place our consciousness that true lasting joy comes.
 In the Bhagavad Gita Krishna (who symbolizes God) tells Arjuna, “What you relinquish on the material plane you will rediscover a thousand times more wonderfully in God.”
-A feeling of bondage can come with committing to the things of this world, but a sense of delight to committing to the gifts God gives us.
+A feeling of bondage can come with committing to the things of this world, but a sense of delight to committing to the gifts spirit gives us.

 To understand more about the Bhagavad Gita and the Mahabharata, you can read the book The Essence of the Bhagavad Gita: Explained By Paramhansa Yogananda, As Remembered By His Disciple, Swami Kriyananda.